hth313/boost41/doc/assignment.rst

    This is simpler than it sounds.
 If you want to replace keys, also execute ``CLKYSEC``.
-The reason why this function is needed is that all the old ways of loading key assignments from external storage media uses old firmware which is totally unaware of secondary assignments.
+The reason why this function is needed is that all the old ways of loading key assignments from external storage media uses firmware which is totally unaware of secondary assignments.

 .. index:: LKAOFF, auto-assignments, assignment; auto